robbtraister/fusion/documentation/recipes/defining-content-source.md

 #### `resolve` property
 The `resolve` property is a function whose output is a URL which returns the JSON we want.
 It accepts a `key` argument, which is an object containing information about the specific request that is being made - this data either comes from a configuration option in PB Admin (for "global" content), or if you're fetching your own content you will provide it explicitly at "fetch" time.

 We're able to perform logic in our function to transform the URL however we want.
-In this example, if a `page` property exists in the `key` object that was passed to us, we want to append that page to the URL so we can get paginated results.
+In this example, if a `page` property exists in the `key` object that was passed to us, we want to append that page param to the URL so we can get paginated results.
 However, if it doesn't exist, we don't want to append it.

-Because this URL will typically require some sort of authentication to access, we have access to the `fusion:environment` here, which gives us decrypted access to "secret" environment variables.
+Because this URL will typically require some sort of authentication to access, we have access to the `fusion:environment` in content sources, which gives us decrypted access to "secret" environment variables.
 Here, we are interpolating an `OMDB_API_KEY` environment variable into the URL to authenticate our request.
 We'll discuss more about ["secrets" and environment variables](./using-environment-secrets.md) later.

 #### `schemaName` property
 `schemaName` is a string that identifies the name of a GraphQL schema.
 Every content source should have a GraphQL schema.
 The schema defines the shape of the JSON returned from the URL we produced in the `resolve` function.
 Without this schema, it will be more difficult to query for particular values in the returned JSON later on.